MainArticlesWhat is an NFT Marketplace? Understanding the Platform for Buying, Selling, and Trading NFTs

 Supported Blockchains

-Choose a platform that supports the blockchain and NFT token standards you prefer.
+Choose a NFT platform that supports the blockchain and NFT token standards you prefer.
 Most platforms run on Ethereum, but others like Binance Smart Chain and Solana offer lower transaction fees.

 Transaction Fees